TheCrowned/Post-Pay-Counter/readme.txt

 It must become: *define( 'PPC_DEBUG_LOG', false );*

 == Changelog ==
+= 2.770 (2023-01-20) =
+* Improv: **performance**!
+Reduce memory usage, loading time, and cache snapshots size (by dropping post_content from output).
+* Improv: use PHP native word counting function instead of slower legacy method.
+New installs get this by default, otherwise you have to enable it in words payment settings.
+* Improv: performance of visits payment (a PRO update will make Analytics more efficient).
+* Improv: use [stats cache snapshots](https://postpaycounter.com/docs/caching-features-and-stats-snapshots/#stats-snapshots) by default, and use parameter to deactivate that.
+* Improv: make cache snapshots applicable to as many users as possible.
+* Fix: stop logging `ppc_empty_selection_error`.
+* Fix: properly exit if user visits another user's stats page without appropriate permissions.
+* Fix: possible concatenation issue in `grp_filter_user_roles`.
+* Fix: auto select `Custom` in stats date picker when appropriate.
+* Fix: hide visits counting method in user settings (only general).
+* Various minor fixes and improvements, especially performance-wise.

 = 2.768 (2022-03-12) =
 * Tweak: support for settings overriding in payment computation - this mostly addresses an issue with the Publisher Bonus addon, see here for details https://postpaycounter.com/fixed-a-publisher-bonus-issue-with-complicated-settings-setups/.